-Are you tired of getting offended?
+Are you wondering how to be less offended?
 Are you ready to live a life where you don’t take things so personally?
 Where you don’t allow what other people say and do affect what you believe about yourself?
 As a military wife, you already have so much on your plate.
 You don’t need the added weight of offense making things harder on you.
 Fortunately, you don’t have to live in offense any longer.
 Learning how to stop being offended so easily begins by understanding why you get offended.
 And it might not be what you think.

 While it takes practice to stop being offended altogether, there are things you can do to get less offended.
 It starts by recognizing that offense comes because of the thoughts you think, not because of what someone says or does.

 I want you to read that once more and sit with it for a second because it can be a hard concept to agree with, especially when it comes to offense.
 When we are offended, it is so easy and natural to point our fingers at the person who said or did something we found hurtful, rude, disrespectful, or flat-out not ok.
 But offense is actually a result of what you think about someone else’s actions.
 So, let’s dive into how to be less offended by understanding the psychology of offense and what to do about it using the CTFAR model.

 Circumstances are the facts (which our lower brains tend to inflate).
 When you’re feeling offended, I want you to write down exactly what the person did or said exactly as they did or said it.
 Don’t add meaning or emotion or manipulate the story like your brain will try to do.
 Get precise and scientific.
 Describe what happened in a factual and neutral way that an unbiased third-party observer would agree with you.
 For example, rather than writing, “She screamed at me when I shared how I was feeling.”
 Write, “The volume of her voice got louder.”

 Thoughts: What are You Making Their Actions or Words Mean?